-The Natural England Site Improvement Plan for the Teesmouth and Cleveland Coast N2K sites (IPENS - Improvement Programme for England's Natura 2000 Sites) identifies 'Public access/ disturbance' as a priority issue.
+The Natural England Site Improvement Plan for the Teesmouth and Cleveland Coast N2k sites (IPENS - Improvement Programme for England's Natura 2000 Sites) identifies 'Public access/ disturbance' as a priority issue.
 The measure given is to 'Create/ restore safe roosts and manage recreational use' and an action refers to preparing and delivering a Foreshore Management Plan.
-Hartlepool BC already manages foreshore services through its day to day service delivery.
+Hartlepool BC already manages foreshore services.

-6.2.3.4 Pathway
+6.4.3.4 Pathway